 Whereas Alister failed to leave his mark at stud, True Course proved quite successful.
 One of her daughters, Eld, won the 1967 V.R.C.
 Wakeful Stakes for Alec Creswick, while two other daughters in Celandine and Sentence threw Midlander and Jury respectively, two very good Melbourne stayers who carried the Creswick colours with distinction, each being a serious Victoria Derby contender in their turn.
 While Jury was by Showdown, Midlander was by Centreway, a full brother to the champion Delta who cost Creswick 3300 guineas at the 1955 William Inglis Sales.
 Older sportsmen will remember Midlander for his gallant third behind Light Fingers and Ziema in the 1965 Melbourne Cup when just a three-year-old, as well as his wins as a five-year-old in the 1967 Coongy and Hotham Handicaps.
 They will no doubt also remember the more than occasional recalcitrance he could exhibit on the racecourse from some defect of temper, which at times cost punters dearly!
 Alas, Fred Hoysted didn’t live to train all of the progeny of True Course.
-Two of his sons – Bon and Bob – were to train successfully, including both Midlander and Jury for the Creswick family, although they are best remembered for their association with that wonderful sprinter of the late seventies and early eighties, Manikato.
+Two of his sons – Norman, better known as Bon, and Bob – were to train successfully, including both Midlander and Jury for the Creswick family, although they are best remembered for their association with that wonderful sprinter of the late seventies and early eighties, Manikato.
 Bob Hoysted also trained the great Rose of Kingston on behalf of David Hains, a mare that not only won the A.J.C.
 Derby in 1982 but at stud foaled a Melbourne Cup winner in Kingston Rule.